fastrgv/AdaGate/README.md

 ### Final Note on Portability

-I am always interested in easy ways to make the distributed linux executables more portable, so I would appreciate hearing any suggestions.
+I am interested in making the distributed linux executables more portable, so I would appreciate hearing any suggestions.

 --------------------------